wp-plugins/s3bubble-amazon-s3-audio-streaming/readme.txt

 == Description ==

-Now with WYSIWYG buttons [S3Bubble](https://s3bubble.com/need-extra-video-security-wysiwyg-shortcode-generate-buttons/ "View more information on this")
+Now with WYSIWYG buttons and extra Security [View more information on this](https://s3bubble.com/need-extra-video-security-wysiwyg-shortcode-generate-buttons/ "View more information on this")

 **Now Compatible With Media Elements JS.**